sujith3g/sujith3g.github.io/about.md

 title: About
 ---

-I am a Web Developer, This is an attempt to share things that I have learned from Internet.
+I am a full stack engineer, This is an attempt to share things that I have learned the hard way, or took more time than anticipated.
-I will update this page soon.

 Thanks for reading!